jonaylor89/resume/README.md

 # Features
 * Works with github pages
-* Print support (paged media support in modern web browsers doesn't seem to be modern enough)
+* Print support (paged media support in modern web browsers isn't modern enough for custom print headers/footers)
   * The experimental (disabled by default) PDFreactor support works, but the free personal licensed version puts a watermark on the topright of every page, and I don't feel like shelling out $2950

 # Todo